Aliases for WNT6 Gene

 The WNT gene family consists of structurally related genes which encode secreted signaling proteins.
 These proteins have been implicated in oncogenesis and in several developmental processes, including regulation of cell fate and patterning during embryogenesis.
 This gene is a member of the WNT gene family.
 It is overexpressed in cervical cancer cell line and strongly coexpressed with another family member, WNT10A, in colorectal cancer cell line.
 The gene overexpression may play key roles in carcinogenesis.
 This gene and the WNT10A gene are clustered in the chromosome 2q35 region.
 The protein encoded by this gene is 97% identical to the mouse Wnt6 protein at the amino acid level. [provided by RefSeq, Jul 2008]

 GeneCards Summary for WNT6 Gene

-WNT6 (Wingless-Type MMTV Integration Site Family, Member 6) is a Protein Coding gene.
-Diseases associated with WNT6 include colorectal cancer.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include frizzled binding.
+WNT6 (Wnt Family Member 6) is a Protein Coding gene.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and HTLV-I infection.
+GO annotations related to this gene include receptor binding and frizzled binding.
 An important paralog of this gene is WNT1.